Federal Tax Amnesty – Unreported Income | IRS Federal Tax Amnesty

 Federal Tax Amnesty

 With voluntary disclosure, the applicant pays a smaller penalty — in hopes of avoiding a much larger penalty, as well as possible other penalties (and in some instances, Criminal Investigations).

-In fact, the IRS has the right to penalize you extensively for the non-filing of many different key International Tax forms such as: FBAR, Form 8938, Form 3520, Form 3520-A, Form 5471, Form 5472, Form 8621 and Form 8865.
-These fines and penalties can reach upwards of $10,000 per occurrence.
+The IRS has the right to penalize you extensively for the non-filing of many different key International Tax forms such as: FBAR, Form 8938, Form 3520, Form 3520-A, Form 5471, Form 5472, Form 8621 and Form 8865 — as well as domestic tax fraud, evasion and more.

-When Do I Need to Use Voluntary Disclosure?
+When Do I Need to Use Federal Tax Amnesty?

 Voluntary Disclosure is for individuals, estates, and businesses who are out of compliance with the IRS and the Department of Treasury.
 What does that mean?
 It means that if you are required to file a U.S. tax return and you don’t do so timely, then you are out of compliance.